bitSheriff/ankithon/README.md

 CSS with the filename `style.css` in the same folder as the markdown file will be applied automatically.

 Most markdown CSS should work as expected.
 For example this [github markdown](https://github.com/sindresorhus/github-markdown-css).

+## Troubleshooting
+### LaTeX Math is not rendered in Anki
+This is due to a security issue, you have to enable it manually in the desktop app.
+Go to: Edit->Preferences->Review *Generate LaTeX Images*